 Deciding on a course of action for an FBAP strategy takes careful deliberation and an evaluation of the specific needs and goals of the company.
-Documenting specific requirements and preparing detailed questions for an FBAP provider will help bring into focus a plan of action.
+Documenting specific requirements and preparing detailed questions for a freight audit software provider will help bring a plan of action into focus.
 Furthermore, it will help quantify the company’s ROI for hiring a freight audit and payment company.

 Things to Consider:

 - What are the company’s expectations when hiring a Freight Audit (and Payment) Company?